alexblom89/PHP-CMS/README.md

-COMP1006 Assignment 2 Part One
+# COMP1006 Intro to Web Programming, Assignment 2
-Alex Blom - 867295

-The website located at https://lamp.computerstudi.es/~Alex_S867295/Assignment2/index.php allows users to register and login to an admin site, from which they will eventually be able to create their own public site pages (similar to wordpress), manage the users with administration access to their site, and upload a logo.
+The purpose of this assignment is to create a simple Content Management System, with secure user registration and login.
+The user can login to an admin-only dashboard and create/edit their own public site pages, manage which users have administration access, and upload a logo.

-Code can be found at https://github.com/alexblom89/PHPAssignment2
+This project was created with PHP and a MySQL database, and styled with HTML and Bootstrap CSS.